drd/jsxlate/src/README.md

 The goal of the translation process is to construct a bundle of functions, keyed on the extracted messages of the source code, which will render that message in a given language.

+For each marker node the following steps are performed:

+- extract the message from the node
+- look up the corresponding translation in the input
+- if a translation is found,
+ - validate the translation
+ - find any free variables therein
+ - generate a renderer for that message
+- else mark it as missing

+Message extraction proceeds exactly as in the Transform plugin.

+### Validate the translation

+To validate a translated message, all of the requirements of the extraction validation must be met.
+In addition, the following checks are performed to ensure consistency between the original source and the translation:

+- there must be the same number of React Components of a given name in both the source and the translation
+- there must be the same number of `i18n-id`s in both the source and translation
+- there must be the same number of named expression definitions in both the source and the translation

+#### Named Expression Definitions

+Named expression definitions are simply anything inside a `JSXExpressionContainer` node, e.g. `{foo}`, `{this.bar}`, or `{bar.baz.quux}`.
+These simple expressions can consist only of `Identifier`, `MemberExpression`, and `ThisExpression` nodes, anything else is invalid.

+### Generating a renderer for a given node + translation

+The translation process can seem quite challenging but is in fact fairly simple.
+The key here is that the translator's input is almost a valid JSX expression, it just needs to have namespace syntax removed and any missing attributes added to it.
+As such, the process is:

+- strip namespaces from element names and remove `i18n-id` attributes
+- find all sanitized attributes in the original source and create a mapping of `i18n-id`/`ComponentName` to these attributes
+- `traverse()` the translated message and append sanitized attributes from the previous step to any nodes that match.